brotatotes/bht-automation/bht gen 1/Luke/Chapter 1/Luke 1 75 bht.md

 # Luke 1:75 Commentary Help Text

 ## BHT:
-This verse speaks of a holy and righteous way of life, guided by the eternal laws and principles of God.
-It emphasizes the importance of consecration to God and the manifestation of this dedication through righteous actions.
-This service to the Lord goes beyond mere external rituals and is characterized by a genuine commitment to righteousness before both God and others.
-It is a continual and unwavering devotion that encompasses every aspect of life.
+The verse being described speaks to the importance of living a life characterized by holiness and righteousness.
+It emphasizes that true religion goes beyond mere outward observances and involves serving God with a heart dedicated to righteousness and true holiness.
+This service is not temporary or sporadic, but a continuous and constant devotion to God's will.
+It underscores the need to align our conduct not only with human expectations but also with God's eternal principles of right.

 ## Choicest Commentary Quotes:
+### Albert Barnes:
+1. "In holiness...in piety and strict justice."
+2. "Performed as in his presence, and with the full consciousness that he sees the heart."
+3. "True religion increases and expands until death."

 ### Marvin Vincent:
-1. "The adjective osiov, holy, is properly what is confirmed by ancient sanction and precept."
-2. "Osia, is used in classical Greek to denote the everlasting principles of right, not constituted by the laws or customs of men, but antedating them."
+1. "Osia, is used in classical Greek to denote the everlasting principles of right, not constituted by the laws or customs of men, but antedating them; such as the paying of the proper rites of sepulture."
-3. "Hence oJsiothv is concerned primarily with the eternal laws of God.
+2. "Hence oJsiothv is concerned primarily with the eternal laws of God.
 It is 'the divine consecration and inner truth of righteousness' (Meyer)."
+3. "In no case is it used of moral excellence as related to men, though it is to be carefully noted that dikaiosunh, righteousness, is not restricted to rightness toward men."

+### John Calvin:
+1. "We serve God in a proper manner, when our life has been framed to holiness and righteousness."
+2. "It is not enough if their lives are decently regulated before the eyes of men... but they must live according to the will of God, who looks chiefly on the heart."
+3. "Men have been redeemed on the condition that they shall continue to devote themselves to the worship of God all the days of their life."

 ### Philip Schaff:
-1. "Holiness is consecration to God, righteousness the manifestation of it; without the former, the latter would be unreal."
+1. "‘Holiness’ is consecration to God, ‘righteousness’ the manifestation of it; without the former, the latter would be unreal; both are necessary to true piety."
-2. "Both holiness and righteousness are necessary to true piety; even righteousness has respect to God rather than to men."
+2. "Even the ‘righteousness’ has respect to God rather than to men."
-3. "Temporal prosperity is implied, but only as the result of the religious restoration just spoken of."
+3. "This extends the thought beyond the lives of individuals, to the national existence of Israel.
+Temporal prosperity is implied, but only as the result of the religious restoration just spoken of."

 ### Archibald T Robertson:
-1. "In holiness and righteousness" - This combination of qualities is not commonly seen together, highlighting the dual aspects of conduct towards God and towards others.
-(Ephesians 4:24; Titus 1:8; 1 Thessalonians 2:10)
+1. "In holiness and righteousness" - This combination of words is not commonly used in the Bible, but it emphasizes both the Godward and manward aspects of conduct.
+It speaks to the eternal principles of right and the rule of conduct before men.

-2. "The Godward and the manward aspects of conduct" - Emphasizes the importance of living in a way that aligns with both divine principles and human standards.
-(Bruce)
+2. "The Godward and the manward aspects of conduct" - This phrase highlights the dual nature of living a righteous life.
+It reminds us that our actions should align with both God's standards and the expectations of those around us.

-3. "Hοσιος, the eternal principles of right, δικαιος, the rule of conduct before men" - Describes the two dimensions of righteousness: the unchanging principles of God and the practical application of those principles in our interactions with others.
+3. "The eternal principles of right" - This phrase suggests that holiness and righteousness are not temporary or situational, but rather rooted in timeless and unchanging principles.
+It implies that our conduct should be guided by these eternal truths.

 ### John Gill:
 1. "Not in mere outward rites and legal ceremonies but as the saints serve, from principles of righteousness and true holiness."